sinhaZ/dpt-circular2-junior-software-engineer/README.md

 ==============================================================

--   Complete this task using raw PHP or Laravel Framework.
+-   Complete this task using raw PHP
 -   OR complete this task using Javascript Framework.
 -   Update your readme file on how can we run the project.
 -   Mention how much time have you spent on this to complete.